Forbidden areas for HIFU therapy: How to avoid complications?

 Why is the midline of the face risky?

-✔️ Due to energy absorption by the bones, which can lead to pain and uneven results.
+Due to the absorption of energy by the bones, which can lead to pain and uneven results.

 Source: Ultherapy, 2022